openscript-ch/openscript.ch/content/data/sections/questions/most-important-gem.en.md

 ---
-title: What is the most important ruby gem?
+title: What is your favorite ruby gem?
 answeredBy: Diego Steiner
 ---

+Statesman, Rubocop, Rails